 If you suspect your thyroid is not functioning properly it’s a good idea to discuss comprehensive testing with your doctor.
-Ideally you will get a complete thyroid panel done that includes TSH plus free T4 (FT4), free T3 (FT3), reverse T3 (RT3), and the thyroid antibodies.
+Ideally you will get a complete thyroid panel done.

-Testing free T4 and T3 can tell you how much of these thyroid hormones are ‘free’ and available for uptake and use throughout the body.
+Testing free T4 and T3 can tell you how much of these thyroid hormones are ‘free’ and available to the body.
 It also tells you how much T4 is converting to the more potent T3.
-Low T3 can be due to under conversion and only a check of both free T4 and free T3 will reveal if this is a problem.
+Low T3 indicates poor peripheral conversion of T4 to T3.

 T3 acts on almost every cell and organ in the body.
 As a consequence, low T3 leads to a range of hypothyroid symptoms.

 WHY Test ‘Reverse T3’ (What Does This Tell You)?